mr0cloud/The-odin-Project/README.md

 # The-odin-Project
-This is a repository is to document  all peojects of full-stack path in  The odin Project
+This  repository is to document  all peojects of full-stack path in  The odin Project